earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 print(f"sys.getsizeof(jane_slots):{sys.getsizeof(jane_slots)}")
 ~~~

+In this case, the data class instance with slots seems to take up more memory, which is contrary to our memory savings claim.

 ~~~{ caption="Output"}
 sys.getsizeof(jane):48
 sys.getsizeof(jane_slots):104
 ~~~

+This can be attributed to how `sys.getsizeof()` calculates object sizes — without taking into account the referenced objects.
 </div>

-[Pympler](), another Python package, provides functionality to compute the approximate sizes of the object in memory.
+[Pympler](https://pympler.readthedocs.io/en/latest/), another Python package, provides functionality to compute the approximate sizes of the object in memory.
 The `asizeof()` function in Pympler’s `asizeof` module tries to recursively add up the sizes of the objects referenced within an object, and returns the approximate size of the object in bytes.

 <div class="wide">
 ![size-of-objects]({{site.images}}{{page.slug}}/5.png)\